CumulusNetworks/docs/content/cumulus-linux-516/Monitoring-and-Troubleshooting/gNMI Streaming.md

 You can use your gNMI client on a host to request capabilities and data to which the gNMI agent subscribes.

 {{%notice note%}}
-Cumulus Linux processes gNMI subscription requests one at a time.
-Concurrent requests receive a gRPC status CANCELLED with the message `System is busy.
-Please retry in a bit`.
+Cumulus Linux processes gNMI client subscription create and delete requests sequentially (one at a time).
+The switch rejects concurrent subscription requests with a `CANCELLED: System is busy`​ gRPC status and the gNMI client must retry after a short delay.
+This limitation applies only to subscription setup or teardown.
+After the subscription establishes, multiple subscriptions run concurrently and stream telemetry data independently.
 {{%/notice%}}

 #### Dial-in Mode Examples